 1. To set up your own SPF Record, first log into your cPanel.

-2. Click on the Email Authentication icon under the Email section of the cPanel home page.
+2. Click on the Email Deliverability icon under the Email section of the cPanel home page.

 DK1